juanavelez/vertx-dependent-verticle-deployer/README.md

 # Vert.x Dependent Verticle Deployer
 An implementation of a Vert.x verticle that deploys other verticles and their dependents.
-This is useful when coordination is needed between several verticles, for example a verticle that serves pages which are populated by another verticle that depends on external resources cannot start until that dependent verticle makes sure that the resources are ready and therefore has successfully started.
+This is useful when coordination is needed between several verticles, for example a verticle that serves pages which are populated by another verticle that depends on external resources cannot start until the external resources verticle has successfully started.

 ## Components